krinetic1234/DiligenceDynamics/README.md

 Now, run `python3 server.py` to start the Flask server that will handle all requests related to AI/LLMs.
 It takes about a minute for the server to start up the first time but then it will hot reload when files change.

 You also need to add your secret keys to the `AI-server/rag_pipeline/process_RAG.py` and `AI-server/rag_pipeline/run_RAG.py` files

+NOTE: If you're working with authentication (login/signup), run `firebase emulators:start` to start a local Firebase emulator where you can view authentication data.

 The web app will be accessible at https://localhost:3000.